 Additional extra: With the common method of the intermittent self-catheterisation, the recovery time after an operative surgery is reduced.
 The user thereby finds a quicker way back to the natural way of urinating.

-So good, so safe – Among the ISC catheters there are different products with different coatings, such as a hydrophile- or gel- coating.
-Under all circumstances it is of importance to have good glide properties as well as rounded drainage eyes, in order ensure a safe usage with the lowest risk of complications possible.
+So good, so safe – Among the ISC catheters there are different products with different coatings, such as a hydrophillic- or gel- coating.
+Under all circumstances it is of importance to have good glide properties as well as rounded drainage eyes, in order ensure a safe usage with the lowest possible risk for complications.
 Catheters with an introducer tip provides even more safety.

 Self-catheterisation – ISC intermittent catheterisation for mor life quality

-The use of an ISC catheter is not only safe, effective and the risks of complications are lower, it also gives the patients freedom, independency and the intimacy also remain unrestricted.
+Not only is the use of an ISC catheter safe, effective and minimising risks of complications, it also gives the patients freedom, independency and the intimacy also remains fully.
 Hence this method has become the first choice among doctors and medical professionals.
 The experts’ standard of the German Network for Quality Development in the care sector (DNQP) highly recommends the use of an ISC catheter rather than a suprapubic or transurethral long-term catheter, if the patient has the ability and will to commit to self-catheterise.
 Especially patients diagnosed with neurogenic bladder dysfunction, the ISC catheter is the first choice.
 In individual cases, the treating doctor decides which type of catheter shall be used.

 Indications – ISC intermittent catheterisation

-The medical reasons for the use of ISC are different.
-On one hand ISC catheters are applicable for treatment (therapy) as well as for examination (diagnostic) of different diseases.
+The medical reasons for using the ISC are different, but ISC catheters are both applicable for treatment (therapy) as well as for examination (diagnostic) of different diseases.